kirito22333/Echo3D_demo/README.md

 Example Unity Project with echo3D integrated.

 This marble maze game loads some of its decoration and destination using the Echo3D API.
-Control the ball through a maze to reach the Eiffel tower at the end.
+Control the ball through a maze to find out the right landmark to escape the maze.

 # Version